SWK 2361 - Introduction to Social Work

 SWK 425 - Field Instruction I

-Field Instruction I. Three semester hours.
-Students enrolled in this course participate in educationally directed field practice under supervision in a social service agency.
-Students must complete a total of 160 clock hours of work in the field agency.
-Prerequisites: SWk 225, 250, 275, 322, 325, 328, 329, 331, 348, 350, 370.
-Permission of the instructor is required; a GPA of 2.5 overall in the major is required to enter the field.
+Students enrolled in this course participate in educationally directed field practice, under supervision, in a social service agency.
+Students must complete a total of 160 clock hours of work in the field agency and attend a weekly university-instructed campus seminar designed to help students process and understand field experiences.
+Prerequisites: SWK 2361, 2362, 2389, 322, 325, 328, 329, 331, 348, 350, 370.
+Permission from the department is required; a GPA of 2.5 overall in the major is required to enter the field.
 Restricted to social work majors.

 SWK 426 - Field Instruction II